Vanderbilt University: Rankings

 Vanderbilt does well in non-academic rankings as well.
 In 2017 alone, the university was ranked first for happiest students, second for quality of life, fifth for most beautiful campus, and fifth for best-run college by The Princeton Review.
 In 2016, the university was listed by Travel + Leisure as having one of the most beautiful campuses in the country.
 In 2016, Vanderbilt was ranked the third most intense college in the nation by Business Insider.
 In 2018, the magazine listed Vanderbilt as the fifth smartest college in America.

-In 2022, Niche ranked Vanderbilt the 19th hardest college to get into in America.

 Campus

 The Vanderbilt campus is located approximately 1.5 mi southwest of downtown in Midtown along both the city's bustling West End Avenue and 21st Avenue corridors.
 It has an area of 330 acre, though this figure includes large tracts of sparsely used land in the southwest part of the main campus, as well as the Medical Center.
 The historical core of campus encompasses approximately 75 acre.

 The oldest part of the Vanderbilt campus is known for its abundance of trees and green space, which stand in contrast to the surrounding cityscape of urban Nashville.
 The campus was designated as a national arboretum in 1988 by the Association of Botanical Gardens and Arboreta, and in 2020 it was accredited as a Level II arboretum by ArbNet.
 Approximately 190 species of trees and shrubs can be found on campus.
 One tree, the Bicentennial Oak between Rand Hall and Garland Hall, was certified to have lived during the American Revolution and was the oldest living thing on the campus.
 The Bicentennial Oak succumbed to age-related decay and fell on November 12, 2022.
 In December 2015, a hackberry tree fell, leaving 10 students injured with "broken bones and stitches."
-Aditionally, in August 2023, a tree fell on Peabody Lawn, leaving two students injured.
+Additionally, in August 2022, a tree fell on Peabody Lawn, leaving two students injured.